falcosecurity/falco-website/content/en/docs/setup/container.md

 For the {{< glossary_tooltip text="Kernel Module" term_id="kernel-module-driver" >}} driver, Falco requires the driver to be installed on the host system first.
 This step requires full privileges, while the Falco container can then run with the least privileges.

-1. Install the driver on the host system using the `falcosecurity/falco

--driver-loader` image, as described in the [Driver Installation](#driver-installation-kernel-module) section.
+1. Install the driver on the host system using the `falcosecurity/falco-driver-loader` image, as described in the [Driver Installation](#driver-installation-kernel-module) section.

 2. Run Falco using the `falcosecurity/falco-no-driver` image with the least privileges: